aiven/aiven-docs/docs/platform/howto/byoc/assign-project-custom-cloud.md

 5. In the **Bring your own cloud** view, select one of the clouds available on the list.

-6. In the selected cloud\'s page, navigate to the **Available projects** tab and modify the settings provided as needed:
+6. In the selected cloud's page, navigate to the **Available projects** tab and modify the settings provided as needed:

     -   Select **Set availability** to decide if your custom cloud is available in all the projects in your organization or in selected projects only.
-In the **Custom cloud\'s availability in your organization** window, select either **By default for all projects** or **By selection**.
+In the **Custom cloud's availability in your organization** window, select either **By default for all projects** or **By selection**.
 If you go for the **By selection** option, dropdown menus **Assign organizational